-MBA Interview Prep 3: Difference between admissions committee and alumni interviews
+MBA Interview Prep 3: Admissions Committee and Alumni Interviews

-3rd in a 4-part series on MBA interviews
+3rd in a 5-part series on MBA interviews

 Different institutes conduct interviews in different ways, and knowing the format for these interviews beforehand can help you prepare.
 While all interviews are aimed to learn more about the applicant, in terms of their personality, motivations and whether he or she would thrive in that program, the style and focus of alumni interviews are often different than those conducted by the admissions team.